port

 2. A town or city containing such a place, a port city.

-3. (nautical, uncountable) The left-hand side of a vessel, including aircraft, when one is facing the front.
-Port does not change based on the orientation of the person aboard the craft.
+3. (nautical, aviation, uncountable) The left-hand side of a vessel, including aircraft, when one is facing the front.
+Used to unambiguously refer to directions relative to the vessel structure, rather than to a person or object on board.

 4. (rowing) A sweep rower that primarily rows with an oar on the port side.